 #1: Record Changed Flows and Platform Event Flows

-These two great features are now GA and your Salesforce team will want to start taking advantage of them once Summer ‘20 becomes available.
+These two great features are now GA, and your Salesforce team will want to take advantage of them once Summer ’20 becomes available.

-Record Changed Flows are important because previously you had to use the Process Builder to invoke a flow on record save.
+Record Changed Flows are crucial because previously, you had to use the Process Builder to invoke a flow on record saves.
 The added ability to execute flows before the Save action now gives this declarative feature more parity with Apex Triggers.
-(Note there are still plenty of more complex scenarios where you still need Apex triggers.)
+(Note there are still plenty of more complex scenarios where you need Apex triggers.)

-Platform Event Flows are important because it allows admins to configure custom events and invoke flows to execute them.
+Platform Event Flows are essential because it allows admins to configure custom events and invoke flows to execute them.
 This can be based on any custom action rather than waiting for a record save.
-This allows communication between multiple declarative and code components which do not rely on a record being updated or saved first.
+This allows communication between multiple declarative and code components, which do not rely on a description being updated or saved first.
 Impressive!